 In the event of an emergency and the Counseling Center is closed, contact Public Safety at xt.
 2555 or go to the Bryn Mawr Hospital Emergency Room.

 Talking things through can often lead to new perspectives or options for action.
 Individual counseling provides an opportunity to talk with a counselor in a one-on-one setting.
 Sessions typically last 45 minutes and are scheduled around your availability and the hours the Counseling Center is open.

-When there's interest and support psychoeducational groups may be formed and devoted to topics like stress, grief, relationships, or dealing with body image issues.
+When there's interest and support, psychoeducational groups may be formed and devoted to topics such as stress, grief, relationships, or dealing with body image issues.
 If you're interested in participating in a group, please contact the Counseling Center.

 Counseling helps you:

 - Deal with drug and alcohol issues

 - Develop time management skills

 - Cope with a relationship break up or grieving a death

 - Gain insight into a decision or work through a conflict